 - The school shall discourage tutoring, club, or organizational meetings or activities during mealtimes, unless students may eat during such activities.

 - The elementary grades are encouraged to schedule recess time before the lunch when possible.

 School Food Service Program & Personnel

 - The school shall provide a healthy school meal program that strictly complies with all federal, state, and local statues and regulations.

-- The Supervisor of Food Services shall be responsible for the school food service program, whose duties shall include monitoring nutrition guidelines and procedures for the selection of foods and beverages made available on campus to ensure food and beverage choices are consistent with current USDA Dietary Guidelines for Americans.
+- The Principal is responsible for the overall school food service program, in collaboration with the Lunchroom Managers.
+In connection with food service (catering) agreements, the Principal and Lunchroom managers shall monitor nutrition guidelines and procedures for the selection of foods and beverages made available on campus to ensure food and beverage choices are consistent with current USDA Dietary Guidelines for Americans.